-ENG 407 SEMINAR IN SELECTED TOPICS

-Prerequisites: Permission of English Program Coordinator and a 200-level literature course
+ENG 407SEMINAR IN SELECTED TOPICS3 sem. hrs.Prerequisites: Permission of English Program Coordinator and a 200level literature courselevel literature course

 This is an in-depth study of specialized subject matter in literature or language studies.
 One or more significant authors or issues in English, American, or world literature will be the focus.